-- We understood and tested the governance process in place to determine the maintenance expenses, expense inflation assumptions and allowance for diseconomies of scale; - We tested the methodology used by management to derive the assumptions with reference to relevant rules and actuarial guidance and by applying our industry knowledge and experience; - We tested and challenged the 2023 budget expenses by comparing the 2022 actuals against the 2022 budget, assessing the split of expenses between ongoing and one-off costs and those that are fixed or variable to supporting evidence; - We tested that the assumptions appropriately reflect the expected future expenses for maintaining policies in force at the balance sheet date, which includes consideration of the allowance for project costs; and - We have reviewed and challenged significant judgements and assumptions used, particularly relating to the allowance for spreading of fixed costs over the reducing portfolio of business as it runs-off. - Assessed the appropriateness of the margin for prudence by considering the potential variability of expenses and benchmarking this to peer industry companies.
+- We understood and tested the governance process in place to determine the maintenance expenses, expense inflation assumptions and allowance for diseconomies of scale; - We tested the methodology used by management to derive the assumptions (including expense inflation) with reference to relevant rules and actuarial guidance and by applying our industry knowledge and experience; - Compared the expense inflation assumption selected by management against those used by peers using our annual survey of the market; - We assessed the appropriateness of using the 2023 costs and policy counts, including inflation, to determine the future per policy costs; - We tested and challenged the 2023 forecast expenses by obtaining an understanding of management's assumptions for the forecast and assessed the reliability of management's forecasting by comparing the 2023 actuals against the 2023 budget; - We also assessed the appropriateness of the judgements made in the application of the methodology, in particular the allocation of expense categories between acquisition and maintenance costs, the appropriateness of the exclusion of certain one-off costs, and the appropriateness of the projected policy volumes; - We have reviewed and challenged significant judgements and assumptions used, particularly relating to the calculation of the diseconomies of scale reserve; and

-The results of our procedures indicated that the valuation of Technical Provisions - Expense assumptions were supported by the evidence we obtained.
+Assessed the appropriateness of the margin for prudence benchmarking this to peer industry companies.
+The results of our procedures indicated that the valuation of technical provisions - Expense assumptions were supported by the evidence we obtained.